 Patch the affected software with the patches supplied by the vendor.

 The issue is covered in the advisory SA-2008-01.

-CERT-FI would like to thank Codenomicon for providing the vulnerability information and Simon Josefsson of GnuTLS for
+CERT-FI would like to thank Codenomicon for providing the vulnerability information and Simon Josefsson of GnuTLS for his co-operation.

 CERT-FI Vulnerability Coordination can be contacted as follows: